lyon-fnal/cloud-chamber/README.md

 # Super easy cloud chamber

 [Cloud chambers](https://en.wikipedia.org/wiki/Cloud_chamber) are what got me into a carrer in High Energy physics.
 I've been wanting to make one myself for quite awhile.
-There are many sets of instructions on the web...
+There are many sets of instructions on the web, all a little frustrating,

 * [Quarknet/Fermilab](http://quarknet.fnal.gov/resources/QN_CloudChamberV1_4.pdf) - they want you to build your own aquarium!
 Instructions look complicated and it takes a week for the chamber to cure!
 * [Symmetry magazine](http://www.symmetrymagazine.org/article/january-2015/how-to-build-your-own-particle-detector) has a nice article with a movie and a nice explanation of the different tracks you'll see, but lacks specifics for building (e.g. how big of a fish tank?
 What lid?)
 * [Instructables](http://www.instructables.com/id/Make-a-Cloud-Chamber-using-Peltier-Coolers/) has one that uses a Peltier cooler instead of dry ice.
 Very cool (ha!) but complicated and expensive.
 You used to be able to buy an assembled chamber from a [company](http://www.nothinglabs.com/electroniccloudchamber/) that is now considering selling kits.
 * [Jefferson Lab](http://education.jlab.org/frost/cloud_chamber.html) has a nice video of making a small cloud chamber.
 They recommend you buy a radioactive source.
 Note that their series of science education videos is really great!
+* Physics super-star Brian Cox (but see [here](http://www.itv.com/news/anglia/2017-05-23/beautiful-scientists-not-taken-as-seriously-as-less-attractive-colleagues/)) has a [clip](https://www.youtube.com/watch?v=fWxfliNAI3U) from his BBC TV show about cloud chambers.
+Very nice explanation on what's going on and how cosmic rays viewable with the cloud chamber make DNA mutations, but few details on how to make the chamber itslef.

 I finally found a video and paper from [IOPScience](http://iopscience.iop.org/article/10.1088/0031-9120/47/3/338/meta) for a plastic fish tank chamber with instructions that were quite detailed.
 The whole thing looked very easy to put together.
 The paper is behind a pay-wall (sigh), but below I'll describe the Cloud Chamber my daughter and I built and the parts we used.